Diary

 Diego Rivera and Frida Kahlo Studio House

-A space dedicated to the memory of Mexican art: The Studio House of Diego Rivera and Frida Kahlo
+A space dedicated to the memory of Mexican art: The Diego Rivera and Frida Kahlo House Studio

-The Diego Rivera and Frida Kahlo House-Studio Museum consists of three studios, a photography studio, and a garage.
+The Diego Rivera and Frida Kahlo House Studio Museum consists of three house-studios, a photographic laboratory, and a garage.

-This functionalist house, built in 1931 by Juan O'Gorman for the couple Frida Kahlo and Diego Rivera, is a watershed for 20th-century Mexican architecture.
+This functionalist house, built in 1931 by Juan O'Gorman for the couple Frida Kahlo and Diego Rivera, marked a turning point for 20th-century Mexican architecture.

-Inside this house is each one's studio, which very naturally incorporates the organic Mexican style.
+Inside this house, you'll find each artist's studio, which naturally incorporates a very organic Mexican style.

-Diego Rivera's architect and friend, O'Gorman, built the two lots for Diego, where the Casa Estudio is now located.
-Diego painted around 3,000 works here, and Frida also painted many of her most important works, such as The Two Fridas, The Watchful Eye, and The Dead Dimas, among others.
+The architect and friend of Diego Rivera, O'Gorman, built two properties for Diego where the House Studio now stands.
+Here, Diego painted around three thousand works, and Frida also painted many of her most important works, such as The Two Fridas, The Wary Eye, The Deceased Dimas, among others.

-The space incorporates elements of Mexican architecture, such as red and blue colors, a cactus fence, and geometric shapes.
-Two houses are built on each lot: the red one belonged to Diego and the blue one to Frida.
-A bridge connects the two spaces.
+Elements of Mexican architecture were incorporated into the space, such as red and blue colors, a cactus fence, and geometric figures.
+Two houses are built on each property; the red one belonged to Diego and the blue one to Frida, connected by a bridge to link both spaces.

-This place is one of our favorites in Mexico City, as it displays drawings, pre-Hispanic art, books, objects, and photographs that recreate the atmosphere of Diego and Frida's life and work.
+This place is one of our favorites in CDMX, as it exhibits drawings, pre-Hispanic art pieces, books, objects, and photographs that recreate the atmosphere of Diego and Frida's life and work.
 THE END ♡

 Previous